This article forms part of Eurostat’s methodology manual on territorial typologies.

 Step 2: classifying the NUTS level 3 regions according to the urban-rural typology using the population living in rural grid cells and urban clusters

-Once the grid cells have been classified as either rural grid cells or urban clusters, the next step concerns overlaying these results onto the NUTS level 3 regions, as follows:
+Once the grid cells have been classified as either rural grid cells or urban clusters, the next step concerns overlaying these results onto the NUTS level 3 regions, as follows

-• calculate the total grid-based population for each NUTS level 3 region (A);
+- calculate the total grid-based population for each NUTS level 3 region (A)

-• calculate the population living in urban clusters for each NUTS level 3 region (B);
+- calculate the population living in urban clusters for each NUTS level 3 region (B)

-• calculate the share of the population living in urban clusters for each NUTS level 3 region (B/A*100);
+- calculate the share of the population living in urban clusters for each NUTS level 3 region (B/A*100)

-• make an initial classification based on these shares:
+- make an initial classification based on these shares

-• ≥ 80 % live in urban clusters = predominantly urban region;
+- ≥ 80% live in urban clusters = predominantly urban region

-• > 50 % and > 80 % live in urban clusters = intermediate region;
+- > 50% and < 80% live in urban clusters = intermediate region

-• ≥ 50 % live in rural grid cells = predominantly rural region.
+- ≥ 50% live in rural grid cells = predominantly rural region.

 Source: European Commission, Directorate-General Regional and Urban Policy, based on data from Eurostat, JRC, national statistical authorities, EFGS

-• with a reduction in the share of the population living in predominantly rural regions in, for example, Denmark, Finland or Sweden.
+- a reduction in the share of the population living in predominantly rural regions in, for example, Denmark, Finland or Sweden.

 Further adjustments

-• the presence of small NUTS level 3 regions;
+- small NUTS level 3 regions

 Adjusting for the presence of small NUTS level 3 regions

-In order to avoid distortions to the classification that may result from differences in the size (area) of NUTS level 3 regions across the EU, those NUTS regions with a surface area of less than 500 km² are combined with one (or more) neighbouring regions to determine their classification.
+In order to avoid distortions to the classification that may result from differences in the size (area) of NUTS level 3 regions across the EU, those NUTS regions with a surface area of less than 500 km² are combined with 1 (or more) neighbouring regions to determine their classification.

 NUTS level 3 regions with a surface area of less than 500 km² are identified and their population-weighted centroid point is calculated; this is the mean centre point for the region (sometimes referred to as the centre of gravity) that may be found by taking the arithmetic mean of each coordinate or geocoded reference for point-based population grid data (a more in-depth explanation of the population grid is provided in the introductory chapter).

-• in the case that both regions have the same urban-rural class then no change is made to the classification;
+- In the case that both regions have the same urban-rural class, then no change is made to the classification.

 Adjusting for the presence of main cities

-• any NUTS level 3 region which is classified (by the criteria described above) as predominantly rural becomes intermediate if it contains a city of more than 200 000 inhabitants representing at least 25 % of the region’s total population;
+- any NUTS level 3 region which is classified (by the criteria described above) as predominantly rural becomes intermediate if it contains a city of more than 200 000 inhabitants representing at least 25% of the region’s total population

-• any NUTS level 3 region which is classified (by the criteria described above) as intermediate becomes predominantly urban if it contains a city of more than 500 000 inhabitants representing at least 25 % of the region’s total population.
+- any NUTS level 3 region which is classified (by the criteria described above) as intermediate becomes predominantly urban if it contains a city of more than 500 000 inhabitants representing at least 25% of the region’s total population.

 Links to other spatial concepts/typologies